 On the Elmer’s Bottle Tree Ranch Facebook page, Long’s son, Ellsworth Hayes, shared that Long “He was a bad-ass Marine, husband, father of 3 boys, and of course, the ‘bottle tree man’ … He was my best friend.
 And it brings tears to my eyes knowing there are people out there like yourself dedicated to the love of his bottle trees.”

 How to Get There

-You can find Elmer's Bottle Tree Ranch located along Route 66.
-If you're traveling I-15 for a Southern California vacation it is the perfect detour and added less than an hour and half to my commute.
+You can find Elmer’s Bottle Tree Ranch located along Route 66.
+If you’re traveling I-15 for a Southern California vacation it is the perfect detour and added less than an hour and half to my commute.
 That was time well worth it.
-If you pack snacks, there's even a place for lunch.
+If you pack snacks, there’s even a place for lunch.
 The park is open from sunrise to sunset (which would be quite stunning).
-It's free to visit, but donations are accepted and appreciated.
+Visit the website for more information.